merovex-press/benwilson.io-old/content/books/postal-marine/03-gambit/index.md

 hook: Would you use your least effective agent on a critical mission?
 When Jonaldy Ammonett is its last choice, that's just what the Dekumo does.
 series:
   - Postal Marines
-summary: Sometimes your only choice is the worst one.
-During the crucial moments of the Imperial Election, the Dekumo calls operative Jonaldy Ammonett into action.
-Except, he has failed every assignment they gave him.
-He partners with Bophendze in what becomes a suicide mission to correct the balance of power.
-Can Jonaldy succeed once in his life?
+summary: "Sometimes your only option is the worst one.
+During the crucial moment of the Imperial Election, a clandestine organization gives operative Jonaldy Ammonett an assignment that will restore the balance of power.
+Problem?
+He has failed every operation so far.
+He partners with Bophendze in what becomes a suicide mission.
+Can Jonaldy succeed just once in his life?"
 date: 2021-04-12T06:58:06+05:00
 ---